balderdashy/sails-docs/concepts/ORM/Models.md

 In addition to the built-in functionality provided by Sails, you can also define your own custom model methods.
 Custom model methods are most useful for extrapolating controller code that relates to a particular model; i.e. this allows you to pull code out of your controllers and into reusuable functions that can be called from anywhere (i.e. don't depend on `req` or `res`.)

 > This feature takes advantage of the fact that models ignore unrecognized settings, so you do need to be careful about inadvertently overriding built-in methods (don't define methods named "create", etc.)

-Model methods can be synchronous or asynchronous functions, but more often than not, they're _asynchronous_.
-By convention, asynchronous model methods should be 2-ary functions, which accept `options` as their first argument, and a Node-style callback as the second argument.
-Alternatively, instead of a callback, you might choose to return a promise (both strategies work just fine- it's a matter of preference.
-If you don't have a preference, stick with Node callbacks.)
+>

-##### Best practices
+> If you're at all unsure, write a [helper](https://sailsjs.com/documentation/concepts/helpers) instead.

-One best practice is to write your static model method so that it can accept either a record OR its primary key value.
-For model methods that operate on/from _multiple_ records at once, you should allow an array of records OR an array of primary key values to be passed in.
-This takes more time to write, but makes your method much more powerful.
-And since you're doing this to extrapolate commonly-used logic anyway, it's usually worth the extra effort.
+Custom model methods can be synchronous or asynchronous functions, but more often than not, they're _asynchronous_.
+By convention, asynchronous model methods should be `async` functions, which accept a dictionary of `options` as their argument.

 For example: